superhamer/CorePrep-CMA-FAQ-Support/README.md

 ## General

 **What is CorePrep for CMA?**
 CorePrep for CMA helps candidates prepare for the CMA® exam with curated study content, practice questions, interactive simulators, and a built-in study planner — all within a single native iOS experience.
+It also doubles as a practical, always‑on reference for working professionals.

 **Who developed this app?**
 CorePrep for CMA was developed by Maher I. Ladsak, CMA, CPA(PH).
 All rights reserved.